wvu-navLab/corenav/README.md

 ## IROS Review

-To generate the same figures in the paper, simply run MainRun.m
+To generate the same figures in the paper, use [v.1.0](https://github.com/wvu-navLab/CLN/tree/v1.0) and simply run MainRun.m